tonymitchell/tonymitchell/_posts/2022-05-21-setup-avr-toolchain-on-wsl.md

 > **Why do I need to use sudo with avrdude?**
 >
 > Normally in Ubuntu linux, when you plug in a device it run udev rules that setup the necessary device paths and the appropriate permissions.
 Unfortunately in WSL2 that doesn't work fully because systemd isn't running.
-There are some workarounds that you can use to get this mostly working and you can read more about that in my other post, [WSL AVR tips and tricks]({% post_url 2022-05-20-wsl-avr-tips-and-tricks %}).
+There are some workarounds that you can use to get this mostly working and you can read more about that in my other post, [Programming AVR in WSL Tips and Tricks]({% post_url 2022-05-20-programming-avr-in-wsl-tips-and-tricks %}).
 Otherwise, you will need to run avrdude as root via sudo to gain access to the device.
 {: .prompt-warning }